 Once your file has been received and collected by the organisers you will receive an email acknowledgement.

 The judges’ decision is final and no individual correspondence can be entered into.
 Judges are unable to comment on individual entries but they may comment on the winning and commended entries.
 Dulwich Festival reserves the right to change the panel of judges without notice.

-The winners and highly commended winners will be contacted by email in May 2020.
+The winners and highly commended winners will be contacted by email.

 The results will be posted on the website.